gpestana/notes/talks/dark_web_2018/main_script.md

 At this point you are asking yourself how can I join Bob and use Tor for my own benefit?

+> Feedback: Using the dark web to protect your data is not the difficult part:
+> just go ahead and google how to download the Tor browser.
+Changing the bad
+> practices online is the difficult part.

 <slide>
 A very good starting point is the Security Planner guide by The Citizen Lab from the University of Toronto.
 There you can find really easy explanations on